5 Quad Stretches You Can Do Anywhere

 The benefits of stretching are indisputable.
 Stretching is one of the most under-utilized techniques for improving athletic performance and rehabilitating after sprains or injuries.
 Not only does stretching increase your flexibility and range of motion, but it also improves circulation, reduces your risk of injury and stiffness, and boosts your ability to perform during various exercises.

-Since tight quadriceps can lead to back and knee pain, a few minutes of stretching can save you from a weekend of agony on the couch.
-That’s why we always recommend a thorough dynamic stretching warm-up before any of our Gloveworx training sessions, followed by a static cooldown after.
+Since muscle tension in the quadriceps can lead to back and knee pain, overall tightness, and reduced mobility, a few minutes of stretching can save you from a weekend of agony on the couch.
+That’s why we always recommend a thorough dynamic stretching warm-up before any of our Gloveworx training sessions, followed by a static cool-down after.

-Five Killer Quad Stretches to Protect your Muscles
+Five Killer Quad Stretches to do at Home or the Studio

-Although there are plenty of forms of the static stretch that you can use after an exercise to improve the rate at which your muscles repair themselves, the following are some of our favorite options.
+Although there are plenty of forms of static stretching that you can use after a quad exercise to improve the rate at which your muscles repair themselves, the following are some of our favorite options.

-Here, we’ll look at five killer ways to stretch your quad muscles, and the positions you’ll need to use for success.
+Here, Coach Shaq will show you five killer ways to stretch your quad muscles, and the positions you’ll need to use for success.

 1. The Lying Quad Stretch